ddev/ddev/docs/content/users/install/docker-installation.md

     You can set up [GitHub Codespaces](https://github.com/features/codespaces) following the instructions in the [DDEV Installation](ddev-installation.md#github-codespaces) section.

 <a name="troubleshooting"></a>

-## Alternate Docker Providers

-There are a number of [alternate Docker providers](../usage/faq.md#are-there-alternate-docker-providers-i-can-use) that can be used with DDEV.

 ## Testing and Troubleshooting Your Docker Installation

 Docker needs to be able to do a few things for DDEV to work: